SyedFaisalAli/FleetManage/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.8 or higher for backend
+- NodeJS / NPM to build frontend
 - Ollama or any other compatible server that provides an OpenAI-compatible API endpoint

 ## Setup